 HTTP handlers and route config are defined automatically now.
 Please remove these settings from the 'web.config' file (but there is a way to disable automatic route registration).

-The initialization code and referred assemblies must be changed:
+The initialization code and referred assemblies must be updated:

 for WebForms: The component should be initialized in the Page_Load handler, no need for the Init event handler.
 See the WebForms Quick Start Guide for details.

 for MVC: The component should be initialized in the controller method, no need for the special initialization attribute.
 See the MVC Quick Start Guide for details.